 2 Examples of agreements intended to be captured within this statement:

 a.
-Reporting entity is a “participant” in a single mortgage loan agreement that identifies more than one lender (which includes the reporting entity) providing funds to a sole borrower with the real estate collateral securing all lenders identified in the agreement.
-For these agreements, each lender is incorporated directly into the loan documents.
-The key differentiating characteristic of a mortgage loan provided under a group “mortgage loan participation agreement” rather than a solely-owned mortgage loan is that no one lender of the lending group may unilaterally foreclose on the mortgage.
+Reporting entity is a “co-lender” in a single mortgage loan agreement that identifies more than one lender (which includes the reporting entity) with the real estate collateral securing all lenders identified in the agreement.
+For these single mortgage loan agreements, each lender is incorporated directly into the loan documents.
+The key differentiating characteristic of a mortgage loan provided under a group “mortgage loan co-lending agreement” rather than a solely-owned mortgage loan is that no one lender of the lending group may unilaterally foreclose on the mortgage.
 With these agreements, the lenders must foreclose on the mortgage loan as a group.

 b.
-Reporting entity has a “participation agreement” to invest in mortgages issued by another entityAlthough the reporting entity is not named on the original mortgage loanagreement, the original issuer sells a portion of the mortgage loan to an incoming participant lender (co-lender) and the sale is documented by an assignment or participation agreement between the selling lender and the co-lender.
-With these agreements, the co-lender acquires an undivided participation interest in the loan and will receive direct interest in the amount of their participation in the right to repayment of the loan and the collateral given to secure the loan.
-The financial rights and obligations of the lenders in these agreements shall be similar to those in a direct loan.Footnote 2b is also shown clean:
+Reporting entity has a “participation agreement” to invest in a single mortgage loan.
+The reporting entity is not an original lender named as a payee on the mortgage loan, but the original lender sells a portion of the mortgage loan to the reporting entity through an assignment of a participation interest under the participation agreement.
+Under a participation agreement, the reporting entity acquires an undivided interest in the single mortgage loan proceeds to be received by the original lender.
+Under a participation agreement, single mortgage loan proceeds include the periodic mortgage loan principal and interest payments received by the original lender, and all rights and proceeds received in the foreclosure of a mortgage, deed of trust, deed in lieu of foreclosure, or other similar proceeding by the original lender.
+The amount of the proceeds to be received by the reporting entity is based on the ratio of its participation interest to the then-outstanding single mortgage loan balance.
+To qualify as a mortgage loan under the scope of this statement, the reporting entity must have a signed participation agreement with the original lender named in the mortgage loan, the financial rights and obligations of the reporting entity under the participation agreement are the same as the original lender, the reporting entity’s participation interest in the single mortgage loan proceeds must be pari-passu with the original lender named on the mortgage loan agreement, and the participation agreement must be properly and promptly recorded.

+Footnote 2b is also shown clean: